briatte/swparl/README.md

 ## Bills

-- `url` -- full bill URL
-- `file` -- bill filename
+- `chamber` -- chamber of introduction (1: National or 2: States)
-- `summary` -- short description
+- `legislature` -- legislature
-- `description` -- longer description
+- `id` -- unique identifier
-- `answer` -- whether the executive has replied to the bill
-- `status` -- current status of the bill
+- `date` -- date of introduction (yyyy-mm-dd)
 - `title` -- short title
-- `subtitle` -- subtitle
-- `date` -- date of introduction (yyyy-mm-dd)
-- `council` -- chamber of introduction (National or States)
-- `outcome` -- outcome of the bill
-- `commissions` -- commission the bill was assigned to
-- `authors` -- semicolon-separated URLs of single first author
+- `sponsors` -- semicolon-separated URLs of single first author
-- `cosponsors` -- semicolon-separated URLs of cosponsors
-- `keywords` -- keywords (several hundreds, in German)
-- `n_au` -- number of first authors
-- `n_co` -- number of cosponsors
-- `n_a` -- total number of sponsors
+- `n_au` -- total number of sponsors (first author + cosponsors)
-- `legislature` -- legislature, imputed from `date`

 ## Sponsors

+- `legislature` -- legislature (imputed from date of entry)
-- `url` -- profile URL
+- `id` -- unique identifier (points to profile URL)
+- `chamber` -- chamber (1: National or 2: States)
-- `name` -- sponsor name
+- `name` -- full name
+- `sex` -- gender
 - `born` -- year of birth
-- `groupname` -- parliamentary group
-- `partyname` -- political party
+- `party` -- political party
 - `constituency` -- constituency
-- `mandate` -- mandate years, as date ranges
-- `photo` -- photo URL, shorted to filename
+- `nyears` -- time in office since legislature 44, in years

+__Note:__ the code uses French party abbreviations and English party names.
+Three regional party branches are grouped with larger formations: the single sponsor for _Alternative de Gauche_ in Geneva is grouped with the _Parti Suisse du Travail_, the Greens from Bern (_Grünes Bündnis_) and Zoug (_Alternative Canton de Zoug_) are grouped with the Swiss Federation of Green Parties, and the branches of the Christian Social Party in Obwalden and Wallis are grouped with their main party.